Best wisteria locations in London

 West London

-West London, home to the likes of Notting Hill and Kensington are by far one of the best places to see wisteria in London.
+West London, home to the likes of Notting Hill and Kensington, is by far one of the best places to see wisteria in London.
 If you’re limited in time, then I’d recommend making this your top choice for areas to check out when searching for those hot spots that will have everyone double-tapping your posts in a heartbeat.

 Bedford Gardens, Kensington